uabrc/uabrc.github.io/docs/data_management/tutorial/globus_individual_tutorial.md

 If you are new to Globus, you are in the right place.
 If you represent a group looking to share data with others we recommend following these tutorials with our [Globus Tutorials for Research Groups](./globus_group_tutorial.md)

-## Prerequisites

-For these tutorials, you will need your BlazerID or [XIAS ID](../../account_management/xias/index.md) and password to authenticate using UAB Single Sign-On (SSO).

-## What is Globus?
+## Why Globus?

 Globus is a data transfer ecosystem that simplifies the process of transferring, sharing, and managing large datasets.
 It is used by research institutions around the world to move research data between different storage devices, computer systems, and institutions.

-## Why use Globus?

 Globus has many research data oriented features, making it ideal for many research data transfer scenarios.
 Below is a list of features.

-- Straight-forward, browser-based interface.
+- Straight-forward, browser-based, graphical interface.
 - Compatible with [UAB Box](https://www.uab.edu/it/home/tech-solutions/file-storage/box).
 - Compatible with [Long-Term Storage](../lts/index.md).
 - Can be used with your laptop, desktop, or lab workstation via Globus Connect Personal (GCP).